As I’ve progressed in my training over the years, almost every part of my body has grown bigger: shoulders, chest, traps, biceps…you get the point.

 Then, hold the dowel by both ends and rotate it, raising the weights as if they were a bucket of well water.
 Raise the weight all the way up, then gradually lower it back to the floor.
 That’s one rep.

 Where to put this into your workouts: This one’s a little different.
 This device will get you some weird looks at the gym, and since it’s yours anyway, I recommend just using it at home, completely separate from your workouts.
+Like any good specialization program, training a body part twice a day can be a part of it.
+So if you’re really focused on getting bigger forearms, through in a few sets up these during your lunch break.
+Almost like pull-ups, a few reps and sets done frequently can go a long way.

-Keep this device at home (along with 2-3 small barbell plates or wrist weights) and get into the habit of doing 5-6 sets a day, spread throughout the day.
+So, keep this device at home (along with 2-3 small barbell plates or wrist weights) and get into the habit of doing 5-6 sets a day, spread throughout the day.
 The high frequency makes this a great way to hit some slow-twitch fibers, which can be fully recovered in only a few hours.

 In your quest for bigger guns, it’s easy to neglect the forearm and assume that as the upper arm grows in mass, so too will the forearm.
 As I’ve learned, that is a huge mistake.